openpolicedata/openpolicedata/README.md

 ['STOPS']
 ```

-### get_years(table_type=None)
+### get_years(table_type=None, force=False)
 Show years available for one or more datasets.
-Results can be filtered to only show years for a specific type of data.
+Results can be filtered to only show years for a specific table type.
+For CSV and Excel data types, get_years will not run unless force is set to True due to the necessity of reading in the entire file.
+It may be more efficient to run load_from_url and manually get the years.
 ```
 > src.get_years(table_type="STOPS")
 [2020, 2021, 2022]